melbug/IS6813_Group_Capstone/README.md

 (Provided in .html and .rmd formats)

 3. Modeling Notebook<br/>
-Initial approach looking for customer characteristics that correspond to growth.
+Initial approach looking for customer characteristics that correspond to growth.<br/>
 Attempted models are as follows:
 - Logistic Regression
 - Penalized Regression (Lasso and Ridge)
 - XG Boost